mariadb-corporation/MaxScale/Documentation/Authenticators/GSSAPI-Authenticator.md

 ## Limitations

-Client side GSSAPI authentication is only supported when the backend connections use GSSAPI authentication.
+Client side GSSAPI authentication is only supported when the backend connections also use GSSAPI authentication.
+MaxScale will automatically use the correct authentication mechanism based on what the client authenticates with.

 See the [Limitations](../About/Limitations.md) document for more details.

 ## Building the module

-The GSSAPI authenticator modules require the GSSAPI and the SQLite3 development libraries (krb5-devel and sqlite-devel on CentOS 7).
+The GSSAPI authenticator modules require the GSSAPI development libraries (krb5-devel on CentOS 7).